 TIP: Make sure your pie crust stays cold the entire time you are making this pie.
 If the pie crust comes to room temperature the butter will melt and you will have a tough crust once it is baked.

-Roll out your chilled dough on a lightly floured surface.
+1. ROLL OUT your chilled dough on a lightly floured surface.
 Make sure it is an even thickness and large enough to fit in a 9 inch pie plate with a 1 inch overhang.
-Place it in the pie plate and tuck the overhanging dough under itself and crimp as desired.
-Refrigerate.

-In a bowl combine your peaches, mangos, sugar, cornstarch, cinnamon, nutmeg, lemon juice, and salt.
+4. IN A BOWL COMBINE your peaches, mangos, sugar, cornstarch, cinnamon, nutmeg, and lemon juice.
 Allow the mixture to macerate (soften and create natural juices) in the refrigerator for 30 minutes.

-Strain the juices into a saucepan and heat over medium-high heat until it becomes a thick jelly.
+5. STRAIN THE JUICES INTO A SAUCEPAN and heat over medium heat until it becomes a thick jelly.
 Add the jelly to your fruit filling and refrigerate it for 30 minutes or until the filling has cooled.

 TIP: Keep your eye on the fruit juices and continually stir.
 It becomes a jelly super quickly so if you leave in unattended it could thicken too much or even burn.